madxioncorp/madserv/README.md

 - Upgrading or replacing MySQL does not affect your databases
 - On first start, MadServ runs `mysqld --initialize-insecure` automatically
 - Default root password is **empty** — set one via a MySQL client after first start

 ---

+## Redis

+- Runs `redis-server` with an auto-generated `redis.conf`.
+- Configuration includes custom port, log file, and data directory.
+- Supports MSYS2-based Redis builds on Windows by using relative paths for configuration.

+---